James Franklin (printer): Later years

 James was ill while living in Newport, but before his death, his brother Benjamin Franklin came for a visit.
 When Benjamin left for Philadelphia, he had with him his nephew, James Jr., and provided him with a printing apprenticeship thereafter.
 After a long illness, James died in Newport in 1735, on his 38th birthday and 12th wedding anniversary.
 James Franklin was buried in the Newport Common Burying Ground and Island Cemetery.
 He was survived by Ann, leaving her with four young children to support alone, one child having preceded James in death.

-Ann Smith Franklin continued to operate the printing business until her death in 1763, publishing under the imprint of "The Widow Franklin", and producing books, almanacs, pamphlets, and legal announcements.
+Ann continued to operate the printing business until her death in 1763, publishing under the imprint of "The Widow Franklin", and producing books, almanacs, pamphlets, and legal announcements.